 - Ensure you have an active mobile plan with your carrier and your signal is not weak (Reception).

 - Check your contact blocked list.
-Try to place a call to different numbers.
+Try to place a call to a different number.

 - Check the Airplane mode.
 Sometimes, we accidentally enable the feature.

-- Remove your SIM card and put it back.
+- Remove your SIM card and put it back in.
 If you have another phone around, place your SIM card on it and try to make a phone call.

 - Restart your iPhone.